Western University Profile

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
 Members may also organize your Orientation Week and student clubs.
 At Western, you are represented by the University Students’ Council (USC).

 Western is home to the Mustangs varsity sports that range from basketball and football, to figure skating and lacrosse.
 The Western Mustangs participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
 Check out varsity athletics at Western including try-out dates.

 Western offers recreational sports and leagues that you can participate in regardless of your skill level.
 Recreational sports include badminton, cricket, dragon boating, fencing and table tennis.
 Joining a team is a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.

 Accessibility at Western

 If you have a disability that requires academic accommodation and support, Accessibility at Western is available to help.
 It is important that you reach out to the office as soon as possible to ensure the appropriate supports are in place for you at the beginning of the school year.
 For more information about supports that you can access, visit Western’s Accessibility website.

 Safe Spaces (LGBTQ)

-PrideWestern is a student-run service that supports and celebrates gay, lesbian, bisexual, transgendered, transsexual, two-spirited, intersex, asexual, queer, questioning students, and their allies at Western.
-Events hosted by PrideWestern have included speakers, annual Pride Week, movie nights, and socials.
+PrideWestern is a student-run service that supports and celebrates gay, lesbian, bisexual, transgendered, transsexual, two-spirited, intersex, asexual, queer and questioning students and their allies at Western.
+Events hosted by PrideWestern have included speakers, annual Pride Week, movie nights and socials.
 At the Pride Library, you can access materials by and about the LGBTQ community.